|

 and Depth, Port Authority of New York; Light and moving sculpture

-for Miami Florida sky scrapers; and a giant sculpture at the Lincoln Center
+for Miami Florida sky scrapers; and the Hanukan Menorah at the corner

 Research, Sao Paulo, Biennial, Brazil; Chevalier de l'Ordre des Arts et